The environment and host haloes of the brightest z~6 Lyman-break galaxies: Results

 \subsection{Clustering Measurements}

 Fig. \ref{fig:full_acf} shows the angular correlation function of the full sample over the range $10^{-3 }<\theta / \textrm{deg}<10^{-0.5} $, estimated with both the binning approach (where galaxy pair separations are counted in discrete angular ranges) and the kernel smoothing method (where the distribution of galaxy pair separations is smoothed to produce a continuous estimation of the correlation function in the angular range under consideration).
 They (as expected) agree well, and produce the familiar approximate power law $\sim \theta^{-0.8}$, although the kernel smoothing method is able to cope better with bins that contain a small number of pairs.
 For the rest of our analysis, we take the value of the smoothed correlation function, at the ten angular scales calculated for the bins, as our final measurements \footnote{With the continuous estimation of the correlation function, one can in principle extract an estimate of the correlation function at an arbitrary number of angular scales in the range probed.
 However this gives dramatically diminishing returns as adjacent measurements would be increasingly covariant e.g. one could take the estimate of the correlation function at 1000 points in the angular range for which we estimate the correlation function, but adjacent points would be almost perfectly correlated and no extra information would be gained.}.
+Fig. \ref{fig:full_acf} also shows the estimate of the cosmic variance on the clustering measurements used in section \ref{sec:clustering_cosmic_variance}.

 In general, measurements of clustering at different scales will be covariant as individual galaxies contribute multiple times to $DD$, usually at different scales.
 Furthermore, extra care with covariances is needed when using the kernel method, as a given galaxy pair contributes at a range of scales (this can be mitigated by picking measurements larger than the smoothing scale, but is important to keep track of here as we are in a low-data regime).
 Therefore we also construct the covariance matrix from the bootstrapped samples for our measurements, in order to account for these covariances in the fitting process.
 We show the correlation matrix (the covariance matrix with each value normalised by the standard deviation of each measurement) in Fig. \ref{fig:covariance}.
 Not taking covariances into account would be the equivalent of ignoring the off-diagonal values, which are non-negligible, particular at the large and very small scales.